 The “Trenton Field” as it would become known, spread over 17 Indiana counties and 5,120 square miles.
 It was the largest natural gas field known in the world.
 Within three years, more than 200 companies were drilling, distributing, and selling natural gas.

 In 1859, the same year that “Colonel” Edwin L. Drake drilled the country’s first commercial oil well in Titusville, Pennsylvania, there were already 297 “manufactured gas” (known as coal gas) companies in the 33 United States.

 Coal gas was produced in a distillation process that extracted it from bituminous coal.
-After further purification, ting coal gas was distributed via low-pressure street mains to consumers.
+After further purification, coal gas was distributed via low-pressure street mains to consumers.
 Coal gas, also called “town gas,” provided home illumination to almost five million customers.